creativity is a journey...

 – A Q&A session will also be held!

-We’re also interested in holding these talks for schools and theatre companies, and they’re always free of charge.
+We’re also interested in holding these talks for schools and theatre companies, and we’re happy to do them free of charge or will donate the money back to your program.
 Let us know if you’d like to talk more about us coming to you!

 What’s been happening at Arts Detroit?